aeternity/aeplugin_dev_mode/README.md

 #### `workspace_path` (string)
 This makes it possible to specify a custom path to where the plugin can read and write files.
-The directiory must be read/write accessible.
+The directory must be read/write accessible.
 The default path is `AETERNITY_ROOT/data/aeplugin_dev_mode/`.

 ### `workspace_name` (string)